ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 Copyright
 ----------------------

-The first 3 lines of every module should look the same.
-The first line is the shebang, but the next 2 lines are the important bit: copyright statement and license.
+The beginning of every module should look about the same.
+After the shebang, there should be at least two lines covering copyright and licensing of the code.

 .. code-block:: python

     #!/usr/bin/python
-    # Copyright © 2017 [REPLACE THIS]
+    # Copyright (c) 2017 Ansible Project
     # GNU General Public License v3.0+ (see COPYING or https://www.gnu.org/licenses/gpl-3.0.txt)

-Every file with a copyright header must include the original author.
-Major additions to the module are allowed to add an additional copyright line.
-This is especially true of rewrites, but original authorship copyright messages should be preserved.
-If applicable, contributors may have their rights assigned to their employer for example: "Copyright © 2017 Red Hat, Inc."
+Every file with a copyright line with the original copyright holder.
+Major additions to the module (for instance, rewrites)  may add additional copyright lines.
+Code from the Ansible community should typically be assigned as "Copyright (c) 2017 Ansible Project" which covers all contributors.
+Any legal questions need to review the source control history, so an exhaustive copyright header is not necessary.

 The license declaration should be ONLY one line, not the full GPL prefix.
 If you notice a module with the full prefix, feel free to switch it to the